robotoworks/mechanoid/docs/source/ops/index.rst

 .. code-block:: java

-   mGetMoviesOperationExecutor.execute(GetMoviesOperation.newIntent(), false);
+   mGetMoviesOperationExecutor.execute(GetMoviesOperation.newIntent(), OperationExecutor.MODE_ONCE);

-The example uses the executor to execute an operation described by the given intent, the last argument tells the executor if we should force the operation to execute, by providing the value of ``false`` means to only run the operation if it has not yet been run.
+The example uses the executor to execute an operation described by the given intent, the last argument tells the executor how we want the operation to execute, by providing the value of ``OperationExecutor.MODE_ONCE`` means to only run the operation if it has not yet been run.

-.. topic:: The Force Flag
+Execution Modes
+"""""""""""""""
+Currently the operation executor supports 3 operating modes that are useful in certain scenarios, the default mode is ``MODE_ONCE``.

+The following points outline the purpose of each mode.

+* ``MODE_ONCE``
    The ``OperationExecutor`` guarantees that the operation will run and the associated completion callback will be called once, even if a configuration change occurs such as rotating the screen.

-   When we call ``execute(Intent, boolean)`` and set the force flag to false, tells the executor `"Only run this operation if its not been run before"`.
+   When we call ``execute(Intent, boolean)`` and set the mode to ``MODE_ONCE``, tells the executor `"Only run this operation if it has not been run before"`.

+* ``MODE_ALWAYS``
-   We can set the force flag to true if we want to clear the cached result and force the operation to queue and execute again, which is useful in scenarios such as retrying after an operation error.
+   We can use ``MODE_ALWAYS`` if we want to clear the cached result and force the operation to queue and execute again, which is useful in scenarios such as retrying after an operation error.

+* ``MODE_ON_ERROR``
+   This mode can be useful in scenarios where the user is resuming your application where the previous operation completed with error and you do not want to bother them with a retry option and just go ahead and execute the operation as if nothing happened.

 Dealing with Configuration Change